liakoyras/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 This repository contains some notebooks for Data Science related projects I have done, such as Tutorials I created and Kaggle competitions I participated in.
+Also, I use this README to redirect to Data Science related projects I did for my university courses (and are hosted in a different

 More notebooks are coming, stay tuned.